mmmarvin/FreePasswordManager/README.md

 #Prerequisites:
 =================
-For linux version, the following libraries / frameworks must be installed for FreePasswordManager to run:
+The following libraries / frameworks must be installed for FreePasswordManager to run:
 - Python 3.5
 - Qt 5.x framework
 - PyQt5